In the two years of study you’ll be working in small class-groups (approx. 10-14) and receiving regular, personalised feedback.

 This core staffing is balanced with an equally essential cohort of freelance professionals who provide the necessary interface with the industry.
 You will be taught by a wide range of respected practitioners and directors to provide different methodologies, current industry specialist knowledge and experience.
 As well as being regularly employed in the profession, many also teach and direct across equivalent programmes at other respected institutions and bring a substantial range of specialist teaching experience within the practice based conservatoire model.

 You will meet with casting directors and agents act for guest lectures, workshops, mock interviews and castings and many subsequently invite our students to formally audition again once training is complete, providing a smooth transition into the profession.
+Of our 2020 graduating classes 64% are signed with an agent, less than 6 months after graduating.

 What can you expect?